The 95 Express Lanes are the product of a public-private partnership

 The Virginia Department of Rail and Public Transportation (DRPT) is the state agency for rail and transit in Virginia.
 DRPT develops transportation choices for the movement of people and goods both within and through the Commonwealth.
 With three business areas of rail, transit and congestion management, DRPT delivers programs that provide congestion relief, promote economic development and increase mobility.Learn more about DRPT »

 Established in 1996, Transurban Group is a toll road owner and operator with interests in the United States and Australia.
 The company's focus is on partnering with governments to deliver roads that meet community needs over the long term.
-Transurban Group's head office is in Melbourne, Australia.
-Other Transurban offices are in Sydney, New York, the Washington, DC area and Richmond, Virginia.
+Transurban’s head office is in Melbourne, Australia.
+The US headquarters is in Alexandria, Virginia.
 Transurban employs around 600 people and serves more than 5 million toll road customers worldwide.
-The company has been on the Dow Jones Sustainability Indexes World List since 2006.
-Transurban has an agreement with the Virginia Department of Transportation (VDOT) to manage and operate the Pocahontas Parkway in Richmond, Virginia and is currently developing the 495 Express Lanes in partnership with Fluor and VDOT.Learn more about Transurban »
+The company has been on the Dow Jones Sustainability Indexes World List since 2006 and is a Top 50 company on the Australian Securities Exchange (ASX).
+Transurban has an agreement with the Virginia Department of Transportation (VDOT) to manage and operate the 495 Express Lanes, and is currently developing the 95 Express Lanes in partnership with Fluor and VDOT.Learn more about Transurban »

 Fluor Corporation is one of the world's largest, publicly owned engineering, procurement, construction, and maintenance services companies.
 Over the past century, Fluor, through its operating subsidiaries, has become a trusted global business leader by providing exceptional expertise and technical knowledge across every phase of a project.
 Clients rely on Fluor to deliver world-class solutions that optimize their assets, improve their competitive position and increase their long-term business success.